 Apparently, non fortified wines from Sula, Zampa and Fratelli have been included in the figures since Maharashtra has a distinctively negative and prohibitive excise policy for fortification of wines and has reined in the producers to keep to low cost-low quality wine made from indigenous grapes-same is not the case in Karnataka, Goa etc.

 Similarly missing is Vinsura (as mentioned earlier) which is one of the oldest wineries in Vinchur Park, Nashik since 2003 but is currently closed due to management/financial trouble.
-Same is the case with Flamingo that earlier supplied wine to Indage and is now reportedly a satellite winery that supplies bulk wine to Sula, some of whose other supply partners have Click For Large Viewbeen included.
+Same is the case with Flamingo that earlier supplied wine to Indage and is now reportedly a satellite winery that supplies bulk wine to Sula, some of whose other supply partners have been included.
 Same has been the case with Pimpane which is now being operated by Sula but has had a colourful past in the 1990s.

 Thumbs Up for The Wines of India